JPWDEN/shale/README.md

 ## Description
 Shale is a simple RESTful API used for the management of a to-do list.
 The backend functionality is written in go and database functionality comes from mysql.
 Both the go API as well the accompanying database are dockerized and sit in their own container.
 A `docker-compose` file can be used to build and run both containers.

 A very simple client is also included, which may stand as the starting point for a more rigorous set of tests.

 ## Endpoints
 Shale currently includes the following endpoints.
 Every endpoint requires a `username` to select the necessary todo list.
 In this way, the system allows for multiple lists.
-All of the below endpoint concern data for a single specified user:
+That is to say, all of the below endpoints concern data for a single specified user:

 Get Todos:  Returns a list of all todo item<br>
     `GET: /todo/<username>`<br>